Dean Guitars: History

 After getting a number of endorser-user guitarists (including Dimebag Darrell, Michael Angelo Batio, Michael Schenker, Leslie West, Dave Mustaine, Michael Amott, Koichi Fukuda and Jacky Vincent), Dean Guitars' popularity increased.
 Under Armadillo Enterprises the company outgrew its Clearwater site and moved to a larger building that includes a custom guitar shop.
 Today the company also assembles guitar pickups and guitar parts.

 In December 2016, Elliott Rubinson's son, Evan Rubinson, assumed the position of President and CEO at Armadillo Enterprises (which includes Dean Guitars, Luna Guitars, and ddrum).

 In February 2017, Elliott "Dean" Rubinson died from cancer.
 Richard Ash, CEO of Sam Ash Music Stores, said, "Elliott was a true genius.
 He would have been successful in any business but he went with his passion for music and built his business around it...
 He was truly one of my heroes.
 RIP Elliott Rubinson."

+In June 2026, Dean Guitars' parents company, Armadillo Enterprises, filed for Chapter 11 bankruptcy protection after facing several years of legal trouble regarding selling infringing guitar designs, with the company being ordered to stop selling V and Z instruments.
+Armadillo claimed that family disputes ultimately caused the decision to file for bankruptcy.